nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The formatting of how a recipe is displayed and saved is handled by this class.

 ### RecipeList Class
-The RecipeList class represents a list of any non-negative integer number of recipes.
+The RecipeList class represents a list of recipes.
 This class handles the addition, deletion and editing of recipes.

 Shown below is a class diagram detailing the interaction between `RecipeList` and `Recipe`: